 My thinking can be described as holistic.
 I have a broad interest, but the common denominator tends to be ‘the human face’ of sustainable development.
-That means to address the more social oriented questions related to sustainable development.
+That means to address social and philosophical questions related to sustainable development.

 I have a PhD in Rural Sociology and Animal Production Systems and an Msc in Animal Production Systems and Communication & Innovation Studies.
 I have a teaching qualification from Wageningen University.

 I’ve worked at the International Livestock Research Institute (ILRI) and a various groups of Wageningen University and Research Centre (WUR), including Rural Sociology Group (RSO), Knowledge, Technology and Innovation group (KTI), Wageningen Livestock Research (WLR) and Animal Production Systems Group (APS).

 I’ve lived and worked in various parts of the world, including Mozambique (Vilanculos), Norway (Ås), Brazil (Araras), and the Gambia (Bansang).
 I have a working proficiency in Dutch, English, and Portuguese, and I speak basic Norwegian.